 More than 7,000 of these students reside on campus in one of 14 residence halls.
 UT Austin is sectioned into 13 undergraduate colleges and schools.
 (The largest is the College of Liberal Arts.)
 Graduate programs are offered through the McCombs School of Business, the School of Law, the Cockrell School of Engineering, and the College of Education.
-Overall, there are more than 300 degree programs.
+Overall, there are over 170 fields of study to choose from.
 The most popular majors for undergraduates are business, management, marketing, and related support services; communication and journalism; engineering; social sciences; and biological and biomedical sciences.

 The student to faculty ratio is about 18 to 1 and approximately 39% of classes have less than 20 students.
 Students can participate in eight different honors programs, including the Turing Scholars Program in Computer Science, the Dean’s Scholars Program in Natural Sciences, and the Liberal Arts Honors.
 Some students are also chosen to take part in programs fostering leadership skills like the Freshman Research Initiative and the Texas Interdisciplinary Plan.
 Individuals can also study abroad in over 35 different countries.